Hurley-Natick/Covid19-NP-Swab/README.md

 <img src="img/EnvisionTec/EnvisionTec_package.jpg" width=100%>

-Packaging must be RNase-free for the test to work.

 Possibly will want to fork this process: more sterile for immunocompromised patients, less for others.

 Current best thought is to package manually in sterile hoods: